news

 Stage 3 – Deploying Gunicorn and Nginx

 Gunicorn is responsible for running pgAdmin as a web application.
-At the moment, it is possible to connect to pgAdmin from local computers; to gain access outside the local network, the Nginx web server is configured.
-Let's make changes to the /etc/nginx/sites-available/serverspace.io file:
+It is currently possible to connect to pgAdmin from local computers.
+A Nginx web server is configured for access outside our network.

 server {